viliger2/RoR2_Catacombs/Thunderstore/README.md

 <details>

   * <s>Since apparently at the time of release Wwise for RoR2's Unity version is discontinued, currently stage offers no new tracks for stage itself and boss fight.
 I want to change this.</s> Done.
-  * Modded enemy support.
-At the very least Direseeker, he is thematically appropriate.
+  * <s>Modded enemy support.
+At the very least Direseeker, he is thematically appropriate.</s> Done.
+  * Everything I wanted to do with this map I've done, so future versions will be either bug fixes or updates for new CUMs.

 </details>